-Who will be my Faculty Advisor and when will I meet him/her?Click to Open
+Who will be my faculty advisor and when will I meet them?

-All students are assigned a Engineering Faculty Advisor when they matriculate to Cornell Engineering.
-Students usually keep that advisor until they affiliate with a Major, even though the advisor may not be in the Major in which they intend to affiliate/declare.
-You will meet your Faculty Advisor during the Engineering Orientation in August and meet weekly with him/her for your Engineering Seminar (ENGRG 1050) course in the fall.
+All students are assigned an Engineering Faculty Advisor when they matriculate to Cornell Engineering.
+Students usually keep that advisor until they affiliate with a major, even though the advisor may not be in the major in which they intend to affiliate.
+You will meet your Faculty Advisor during the Engineering Orientation in August and meet weekly with them for your Engineering Seminar (ENGRG 1050) course in the fall.

 All first-year students are pre-enrolled in a section of ENGRG 1050.
 This one-credit fall course gives first-year students an opportunity to get to know their Faculty Advisors on a more personal level.
 Meeting regularly with their advisees gives Faculty Advisors an opportunity to learn about each student, to assist in resolving problems as they arise, and to help new students adjust to the demands of the engineering curriculum.
 Activities in ENGRG 1050 may include discussion of engineering careers, active research in the college and engineering in general, ethics, and workshops on study and exam skills useful to engineering students.
 Practicing engineers, student services professionals, and faculty members from different disciplines may join the group from time to time.

-We constantly maintain and modernize our computing facilities in the College to make sure that each student has access to necessary technology.
+We constantly maintain and modernize our computing facilities in the College to make sure that each student has access to the necessary technology.
 So the answer to this question is "no", you don't need to have your own computer, though most students feel that owning one is convenient and opt to have one.
-If you decide to buy a computer prior to coming to Cornell, check out these computer recommendations.
+If you decide to buy a computer, check out these computer recommendations.

 Yes, a scientific (non-graphing) calculator is necessary for your coursework in some classes.
 Additionally, most students tell us that a graphing calculator, although not necessary, is also helpful for some assignments.
 Students indicated Casio and Texas Instrument calculators are the most widely used brands for each type of calculator.